-I am not sure where we found this recipe, but it was one of the first truffle recipes we tried.
+I do not remember where we found this recipe, but it was one of the first candy recipes we learned how to make.

 Andrea commented that she really wanted tiramisu for dessert.
 We looked in three stores before finding lady finger cookies.
 We did not find gluten free ones at all.
 So we decided to try to make our own.

 The recipe we tried was very easy.
 The cookies crisped up and are wonderful for dunking in hot drinks or just eating plain.